Pet Peeves at Work in an Office

 For most of my life, I have worked in offices for both schools and the government.
 The work has been interesting and rewarding; however, it could have been better if certain office culture behavior had been improved or changed altogether.
-I have characterized a lot of this behavior as my pet peeves at work which I share with you in this hub.
+I have characterized a lot of this behavior as my pet peeves at work that I share with you in this article.

 Office Pet Peeves List

-The following includes 13 items which by all means go on my bad work habits list.
+The following includes 13 items that by all means go on my bad work habits list.

-It's amazing the amount of productive time which is wasted and misused in offices.
+It's amazing the amount of productive time that is wasted and misused in offices.
 When I worked in a government office, many employees spent the first work hour eating breakfast in the cafeteria, going to the coffee mess, and socializing with other fellow workers.
-We were authorized 30 minutes for lunch; however, at least once or twice a week many employees would go out for lunch and the half hour lunch break would turn into a one and one-half or two hour break.
+We were authorized 30 minutes for lunch; however, at least once or twice a week many employees would go out for lunch and the half-hour lunch break would turn into a one and one-half or two-hour break.

 While working for schools, instruction time has been lost by classes consistently not beginning on time.
-If a 50 minute period class begins 10 minutes late every day, 50 minutes or one period is lost every week.
+If 50 minutes class begins 10 minutes late every day, 50 minutes or one period is lost every week.
 Over a school year, this amounts to a significant loss of class time.

 2. Wasting Money